Q: What the hell is wrong with you?

 A: The Shores of Utopia is a romantic science-fiction thriller.
 The story begins in the near future just as terrorism is gripping the city in fear.
 Cathryn is a young woman from the future visiting New York City to collect data for a possible first contact event.
 Her foreknowledge of certain events arouses the suspicion of a relentless FBI agent, Vivian Wu.
 She needs to avoid Agent Wu in order to escape before an atomic detonation destroys New York City.

-Q: How did you come with the idea for… what’s your book called again?
+Q: How did you come with the idea for The Shores of Utopia?

 A: The idea for The Shores of Utopia originated from a dream I had about Nicole Kidman, just after I saw her in the film, To Die For.
 Calm yourselves; the dream was G-rated.